 In the past decades, researchers have shown that stimulating certain parts of the brain with carefully tuned electric shocks can treat a range of neurological conditions like depression, epilepsy, and anxiety.
 Some approaches involve surgically implanting electrodes into the brain, however, the Monarch eTNS is far from being that extreme.
 The non-invasive, smartphone-sized device sends mild current to a patch attached on the forehead right above the eyebrows.
 The stimulation, which provokes a tingling sensation on the skin, makes its way through the cranial nerve to reach the cerebral cortex, which regulates emotions, behavior, and focus.

 Earlier this year, researchers conducted a double-blinded, randomized, controlled trial involved 62 children with moderate to severe ADHD.
-One group were treated with the Monarch eTNS over a four-week period while a control group received a fake device that sent a sham electrical signal.
+One group was treated with the Monarch eTNS over a four-week period while a control group received a fake device that sent a sham electrical signal.
 At the end of the trial, those who were treated by the real device showed a significantly higher reduction in their ADHD symptoms than the control.
 The degree of improvement was on par with what you’d expect to see from non-stimulant treatment, such as behavioral therapy, which tends to be slightly less effective than drugs.
 However, the device makes up for this because of the lack of significant health risks — or none that we know of so far.